Code-Institute-Submissions/savasana_yoga/README.md

 ## Testing

-All testing can be viewed here: [here](./docs/testing/testing.md).
+All testing can be viewed [here](./docs/testing/testing.md).

 ## Deployment

 Requirements:
-An IDE to write your code.
+* An IDE to write your code.
 For this project, I used a cloud-based IDE; Gitpod.
-Git for version control.
+* Git for version control.
-Python3
+* Python3
-Django
+* Django
-PIP to install your Python3 packages.
+* PIP to install your Python3 packages.
-Stripe to facilitate payments.
+* Stripe to facilitate payments.
-Cloud storage to host your images and static files.
+* Cloud storage to host your images and static files.
 For this project, I used AWS.

 ### Local Deployment